crawlab-team/crawlab-docs/en/SDK/Python.md

 save_item(result)
 ```

-Then, start the crawler.
+Then, start the spider.
 After it running, you should be able to see the result in [task details - result](../Task/Results.md).